Admission Requirements and Application Procedure

 - In case of heavy competition for places or concerns regarding a particular candidate’s suitability, the candidate may be interviewed or asked to submit a further written sample for assessment.

-Applicants must upload the following documentation via the online application portal (all must be supplied in English, or the original document plus official translation submitted):
+Applicants must upload the following documentation via the relevant online application portal (Trinity Direct Application or Springboard+ Application).
+All documents must be supplied in English, or the original document plus official translation submitted):